 This December marks the 10-year anniversary of Emily’s passing.
 The Koenig family, along with many friends of Emily, will hold a special fundraising event to celebrate Emily’s life on Sunday, December 30, 2012 at Whitford Country Club in Exton, PA.
 Please come join us in helping the Emily’s Dash Foundation to accomplish its missions by raising funds to support the eradication of bacterial meningitis, promote anti-bullying & childhood literacy, and sustain leadership scholarships at Villa Maria Academy.

-Emily's Dash Foundation
+and check out the Emily’s Dash Foundation on

 “Emily’s Dash & Splash”

-Meningitis Awareness, Proceeds to benefit CoMO,
+Purpose: A Fundraiser for Meningitis Awareness, Proceeds to benefit CoMO,

 West Chester, PA 19382